When you’re first starting blogging there’s a lot of things to think about. It’s a bit overwhelming.

-It’s always nice to give advice for new bloggers because if you can remember starting out, it can be tough at times.
+It’s always nice to give advice to new bloggers because if you can remember starting out, it can be tough at times.

 If you have additional advice I’d love to hear it, leave your comments below and help a new blogger make their way in the confusing world of blogging.